 The church began in Acts 2 while Peter was preaching the first sermon of this new covenant.
 He talked about the promise of a savior and how that this messiah they had hoped for is Jesus.
 That day 3,000 souls were saved for the family of God.
 However, later on, the apostle Paul prophesied a falling away of the church.
 They would leave the elementary, but foundational, teachings of the Gospel.
 They would forget their first love in Christ and change the message of God (2Thess.
 2:3-4; 1Tim 4:1-3; Act 20:29-30).

 Some good students of the Bible sought to change this and reform the Christian Church.
 This was around the fifteen hundreds and it was called the Reformation movement.
-They were called “protestant” because they were protesting against the Catholic Church.
+They were called “protestant” because they were protesting against what was then a very corrupt Catholic Church.
 This is where people like Martin Luther and John Calvin come in.
 Finally, in the late seventeen hundreds, began what is called the Restoration Movement; the movement which started the church of Christ as we know it.
 Our next post will continue this journey. – Jesse